-The current vision of RMM is to plant reproducing churches in parts of the world where few if any people have heard or responded to the gospel.
+The current vision of RI is to plant reproducing churches in parts of the world where few if any people have heard or responded to the gospel.
 Long-term workers currently serve in the Middle East, Spain, North Africa, and Thailand.
 The agency also develops “business as mission” projects through the Rosedale Business Group.

 Short-term opportunities include REACH, a discipleship training and short-term missions program for young adults.
 After an intensive three-month discipleship training program, REACH teams go on a 6-9 month outreach to various locations, including Thailand, North Africa, the USA, Kenya, the Middle East, Spain, and more.